prajurock/kedro-mlflow/docs/source/05_framework_ml/01_why_framework.md

 - Orchestration
 - Issues related to infrastructure (the 3 first items of above list: scalability and cost control, speed, disponibility and resilience)

-### Issue addressed 1: The training process is poorly reproducible
+### Issue 1: The training process is poorly reproducible

-A ML project contains a lot of moving parts:

-- code
-- parameters
-- data
-- environment (packages versions...)
-- infrastructure (build on Windows, deploy on linux)

-Parameters and data are not moving parts of software traditional development, so the traditional tools to manage software development lifecycle tools are not sufficient to address these problems.
-The other difficulty is that standard

-- lots of randomness (seed for each model, separation train/test/validation, moving underlying data sources -> non immutable data...)

-- process non linear : test, show result to stakeholder, remove one varibale, add another, retrain...

-As a consequence, data scientists deploy models (trained) rather than pipelines, e.g. a zip and a very long & obfuscated script which do a lot of poorly related things (both data visualisation, training, inference, extra statistical analysis...)

-This makes everything 1) very hard to modify 2) very hard to correct 3) very long to deploy beacause there are a lot of manual tests
+The main reason which explains why training is hard to reproduce is the iterative process.
+Data scientists launch several times the same run with slightly different parameters / data / preprocessing.
+If they rely on their memory to compare these runs, they will likely struggle to remember what was the best one.

+> **`kedro-mlflow` offers automatic parameters versioning** when a pipeline is ran to easily link a model to its training parameters.

+Note that there is also a lot of "innate" randomness in ML pipelines and if a seed is not set explictly as a parameter , the run will likely not be reproducible (separation train/test/validation, moving underlying data sources, random initialisation for optimizers, random split for bootstrap...).

 #### The data scientist and stakeholders focus on training

-- best example is Kaggle: you do not deploy an inference pipeline, but only the predictions, which means that you completely ignore the non reproducibility which arises from the preprocessing (encoding, code bugs...)

-- schema: preprocess test and train simultaneously train, then analyze predictions on test, never form the beginning

-=> many data scientists have poor CS abilities (because it is not what they were trained for)
+While building the ML model, the inference pipeline is often completely ignored by the data scientist.

+The best example are Kaggle competitions where a very common workflow is the following:

+- merge the training and the test data at the beginning of their script
+- do the preprocessing on the entire dataset
+- resplit just before training the model
+- train the model on training data
+- predict on test data
+- anayze their metrics, finetune their hyper parameters
+- submit their predictions as data (i.e. as a file) to Kaggle

+The very important issue which arises with such a workflow is that **you completely ignore the non reproducibility which arises from the preprocessing (encoding, randomness...)**.
+Most Kaggle solutions are never tested on an end to end basis, i.e. by running the inference pipeline from the test data input file to the predictions file.
+This facilitates very bad coding practices and teaches beginner data scientists bad software engineering practice.

+`kedro-mlflow` enable to log the inference pipeline as a Mlflow Model (through a `KedroPipelineModel` class) to ensure that you deploy the inference pipeline as a whole.

 #### Inference and training are entirely decoupled

+As stated previous paragraph,

 - nobody cares about inference before deployment (cf previous paragraph)
 - This is where difficulty arise for the data scientist

+As a consequence, data scientists deploy models (trained) rather than pipelines, e.g. a zip and a very long & obfuscated script which do a lot of poorly related things (both data visualisation, training, inference, extra statistical analysis...)

+This makes everything 1) very hard to modify 2) very hard to correct 3) very long to deploy beacause there are a lot of manual tests

 #### data scientists do not deliver pipelines, and consequently do not handle business objects